nlp-stat-test/nlp-stat-test/README.md

 ## How to run NLPStatTest on the web

-Simply go to https://nlpstats.ling.washington.edu to run the wbe version.
+Visit https://nlpstats.ling.washington.edu to run the web version.